superstarlifter/doc/docs/getting_started/kpis.md

 ## KPIs
-Key Performance Indicators (KPIs) give you visibility into the key metrics that allow you to make decisions and measure performance
+Key Performance Indicators (KPIs) give you visibility into key metrics that allow you to measure performance and make decisions.

 ### Create a KPI